-- Athletic Coach: A coach teaches individual or team athletes the fundamentals of a sport and trains them to succeed in it.
+- Athletic Coach: A coach teaches individuals or team athletes the fundamentals of a sport and trains them to succeed in it.

 - Pilot: Although a pilot's primary responsibility is flying an aircraft, he is also in charge of a plane's crew.

-- Judge: Presiding over legal cases, a judge makes sure they are handled fairly according to the law.
+- Judge: A judge presides over legal cases and makes sure they are handled fairly according to the law.

 - Teacher: In addition to helping students learn and apply concepts in a variety of subjects, a teacher supervises teachers' aides and mentors newer educators.